Mullah Omar: Soviet–Afghan War (1979–1989)

+Soviet withdrawal and fight against the Democratic Republic

 The Soviets withdrew from Afghanistan in 1989.
 According to Ahmed Rashid, Omar joined the mujahideen group Hezb-i Islami Khalis and fought under the command of Nek Mohammed against Mohammad Najibullah's communist regime between 1989 and 1992.

 After Najibullah's government collapsed in 1992, Omar and a group of mujahideen turned their base near Haji Ibrahim Mosque in Gheshano village, in the Singesar area, into a madrassa.
 As well as teaching there, Omar resumed his own studies that had been interrupted by the war.
 Unlike many Afghan mujaheddin, Omar spoke Arabic.
 He was devoted to the lectures of Sheikh Abdullah Azzam.